heftapp/graphql_codegen/packages/graphql_codegen/README.md

 }
 ```

-The `FragmentPersonSummary` is an class on the shape of
+The `FragmentPersonSummary` is a class on the shape of

 ```dart
 ...